eslint-functional/eslint-plugin-functional/README.md

 ### TypeScript

-To use this plugin with TypeScript, a TypeScript parser for eslint is needed.
+To use this plugin with TypeScript, a TypeScript parser for ESLint is needed.
 We recommend [@typescript-eslint/parser](https://www.npmjs.com/package/@typescript-eslint/parser).

 ```sh